buildvoc/PIC2BIM-DOCS/docs/index.md

 ---
-title: Getting started
+title: Getting started & Intro
 description: PIC2BIM (EGNSS4ALL) is a geotagging photo mobile phone application
 ---
-Interactive Graph Links ---

 ### Introduction
 PIC2BIM (EGNSS4ALL) is a geotagging photo mobile phone application, which is Open-Source for IOS and Android.